Artwork Across Longmont - City of Longmont Skip to main content

 South Pratt Parkway and Missouri Avenue.

-an image of a steel sculpture with a colorful glass circle in the middle with a rough stone base sits on grass in front of the Longmont Museum Auditorium.
 NEW DANCING MOON IX by Reven Swanson, 2014.
 This sculpture was acquisitioned after it was part of the “Art on the Move” program in 2016.
 The steel sculpture greets visitors at the Longmont Museum and has a fused glass disc that interacts with natural light depending on the time of day.

 Longmont Museum, 400 Quail Road.

-two stumps decorated with abstract tree canopies and bike chain details at the base are shown in an alley.
 BIKE TO YOUR ROOTS by Amanda Willshire, 2017.
 This funky installation uses salvaged tree stumps to incorporate bike parts and steel tree canopies.
 These sculptures prompt the viewer to engage in sustainable modes of transportation and to enjoy everyday nature.

 West breezeway between 3rd and 4th Avenue on Main Street.